FuelLabs/fuels-ts/apps/docs/src/guide/creating-a-fuel-dapp/index.md

 :::

-**Note** If you selected `Predicate` from the interactive menu of `create fuels`, and you want to learn more about how you could create a Fuel dApp that uses predicates, check out our [Create a Predicate dApp Guide](./working-with-predicates.md) guide.
+**Note** You may wish to learn more about how you could create a Fuel dApp that uses predicates, check out our [Working with Predicates](./working-with-predicates.md) guide.

 ---